abhaysinghhh/aerialimagesegmentation/README.md

-# Aerial Image Segemntation with pytorch using `Massachusetts Roads Dataset`
+# Aerial Image Segementation with pytorch using `Massachusetts Roads Dataset`